iotauth/iotauth/auth/library/README.md

 # library directory
 ---
-This directory is the implemetation of the classes used to implement the IoT Authentication Server and to access the SQLite DB
+This directory contains the classes used to implement the IoT Authentication Server and the access the SQLite DB

 ---